PokemonGoMap/RocketMap/docs/extras/faq.md

 ## I have more questions!

-Please read the [Wiki](https://rocketmap.readthedocs.io/en/develop/extras/configuration-files.html) for information and then join us on the [RocketMap Discord](https://discord.gg/PWp2bAm).
-Before asking question in #help on Discord, make sure you've read #announcements and #faq.
+Please read the [Wiki](configuration-files.md) for information and then join us on the [RocketMap Discord](https://discord.gg/PWp2bAm).
+Before asking questions in #help on Discord, make sure you've read #announcements and #faq.

 # Formulas?